 This Title IX Policy applies to conduct or allegations of conduct that involve one or more New Castle School of Trades students or employees.
 To be covered by this Policy, the conduct or alleged conduct must have occurred either on campus or in an New Castle School of Trades controlled program or activity, whether the program or activity is on-campus or off-campus.
-This Policy also applies to conduct in any building owned or controlled by New Castle School of Trades or by a student organization that is officially recognized by New Castle School of Trades as well as to online and electronic conduct.
+This Policy also applies to conduct in any building owned or controlled by New Castle School of Trades as well as to online and electronic conduct.
 However, this Policy applies only to conduct occurring against a person who is in the United States.